 Unforgotten was an amazing experience, it was filmed in Brighton over five days or so.
 I was playing a little girl, who was adopted by two fathers played by Mark Bonnar and Charlie Condou.
 One of the fathers has a dark secret, and it starts to really badly affect their adoption application.
 It is quite an adult series, and I didn’t know the full storyline at the time.
 They obviously have to protect younger actresses.
 Mark and Charlie were really kind and friendly, and that helped when we had some family and emotional scenes.

-You played the role of Honor in The Ferryman, can you tell us about the character?
+You played the role of Honor Carney in The Ferryman in the West End, can you tell us about the character?

 There are a lot of characters in the play, and at times we were all on stage together in big loud family scenes.
 I played Honor Carney, the youngest daughter in a big Irish family.
 I had to perfect my Northern Irish accent, which was a real challenge as you can really hear it when it isn’t right.